Does vaping cause popcorn lung?

 What does the evidence really say about diacetyl and e-cigarettes?

-In the UK, diacetyl was banned in e-cigarette liquid under the EU Tobacco Products Directive (TPD) in 2016.
+Some of the liquids in e-cigarettes used to contain diacetyl.
+This led to the idea that e-cigarettes might cause popcorn lung.
+In the UK, diacetyl was banned in e-cigarette liquids under the EU Tobacco Products Directive (TPD) in 2016.
 So, e-liquids sold in the UK shouldn’t contain diacetyl.
-Current research finds that e-cigarettes are far less harmful than smoking and there’s growing evidence they may help some people to quit.

 Allen, J. G. et al. Flavoring Chemicals in E-Cigarettes: Diacetyl, 2,3-Pentanedione, and Acetoin in a Sample of 51 Products, Including Fruit-, Candy-, and Cocktail-Flavored E-Cigarettes.
 Environ.
 Health.
 Persp.
 124, 733–739 (2016).